tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Features

 These Web App Builder widgets illustrates how to build web apps consuming S-57/S-63 web services published from ArcGIS for Maritime: Server in a JavaScript web app.
-* Allows users to change S-52 based display settings through the JavaScrip client
+* Allows users to change S-52 based display settings through the JavaScript client
 * Enables users to identify on individual features and view their attribute information.
 * Provides the ability to search based on object name (OBJNAM), national object name (NOBJNM) and dataset names.

 The Widget Repository currently includes:

-###Maritime Chart Service Library
+### Maritime Chart Service Library

 This is a library of custom Esri widgets and custom layer classes that extend Esri's JSAPI in order to consume the Maritime Chart Service in apps.

-###Web App Builder Widgets
+### Web App Builder Widgets

 The following are custom Web App Builder widgets that use the maritime chart service library above and are to be used within the Web App Builder to create custom apps, templates and themes.